Print Edition - 2017-04-17 | MONEY

 Apr 17, 2017-The World Bank has revised Nepal’s economic growth forecast upward to 6 percent for this fiscal year.
 Earlier, the multilateral lending agency had projected Nepal’s economy to expand by 5 percent in 2016-17.

-The growth forecast was revised upward as the “country is witnessing a broad economic recovery after a number of setbacks, including the earthquakes of 2015”, according to the World Bank’s latest report, ‘Globalization Backlash’.
+The growth forecast was revised upward as the “country is witnessing a broad economic recovery after a number of setbacks, including the earthquakes of 2015”, according to the World Bank’s latest report, ‘Globalization Backlash’.“[Nepal’s] economic activity is recovering with growth expected to rebound to 6 percent in 2017 on the back of increased agriculture output, increased availability of electricity, and greater investment as the earthquake reconstruction gathers speed,” says the report.
+Nepal’s economy, according to the World Bank, expanded by 0.6 percent in the last fiscal year.

 The above average monsoon rains and the smooth availability of agricultural inputs, particularly chemical fertilisers, is likely to significantly boost agricultural output, which makes a contribution of around 33 percent to the gross domestic product.